 Fonts Used: Luminari and Charlemagne Ltd

-The last sign I created was for Gringotts bank.
+One of the last signs I created was for Gringotts bank.
 I created the base of the sign by layering two signs together.
 The bottom boards were from Hobby Lobby, and the “Bikini Crossing” sign I found on clearance at Joann Fabrics.

-I chose to paint the bottom boards a smooth gold and paint the top sign a beautiful navy.
-The colors for each sign I made are different, yet they all look cohesive together.
-The color gold helps tie a lot of them together.
+I chose to paint the bottom board a smooth gold and paint the top board a beautiful navy.
+The colors for each sign I made are different, yet they all look cohesive together because almost all of them incorporate the color gold.
 I had set aside gold vinyl to use for this sign since the font I chose has lots of small lettering.

 The Gringotts goblin was cut from blue vinyl.
-The pattern came from an SVG bundle, Diagon Alley Shops SVG, I purchased from Vertical Designs Photo.
-I just used the inside of the Gringotts logo included in the set.
+The pattern came from a Diagon Alley SVG bundle I purchased from the Etsy shop Vertical Designs Photo which doesn’t seem to exist anymore.

 To fill in the holes the rope went through, I used twine to hang a thin arrow cut from tagboard.
 I wanted the arrows for each sign to be a little different – rather than each sign having the same style painted arrow.
 I thought this hanging arrow was really fun for Ollivanders and the perfect sign to hang at the very bottom of my directional sign tower.

 Once the signs were all made, I went to work on Hedwig.
 I found a scare owl at my local hardware store.
-You can get the same one off of Amazon (the link is at the end of this post).
-After painting it white, something still wasn’t right – the ear tufts!
-Hedwig is a snowy owl and they do not have ear tufts!
+You can get the same one off of Amazon, it’s called the Dalen Fake Owl.
+After painting the owl white, something still wasn’t right – the ear tufts!
+Hedwig is a snowy owl and they do not have ear tufts that stick straight up!

 To fix this problem, I used a saw from my gardening tools and carefully sawed off the scare owl’s two ear tufts.
-I felt really bad – and also probably looked crazy to any neighbors watching!
+I felt really bad!

 Once the ear tufts were removed, I needed to cover up the holes.
 I used thin white printer paper and paper mache to cover the holes.
 This worked really well and gave me a surface to paint over.
 I needed to re-paint the entire owl, since a lot of the white paint was scraped off on my driveway as I sawed off the ear tufts.
-In retrospect, I would have done the sawing before the painting!
-A couple coats of paint later and Hedwig was looking like himself!
-I added little black feather marks to his wings and onto the back of him.
+In retrospect, I would have done the sawing before the painting.
+A couple coats of paint later and Hedwig was looking good!
+I added little black feather marks to the wings and onto the back of the owl.

-Hedwig was easy to add to the top of the wooden pole since he came with a large hole in the bottom.
-The pole was square and Hegwig’s hole was round, so we had to sand down the pole a bit and then it fit perfectly.
+Hedwig was easy to add to the top of the wooden pole since the owl came with a large hole in the bottom.
+The pole was square and Hegwig’s hole was round, so we had to sand down the pole a bit at the top so it would fit perfectly.